Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7zXN4R-njHk.md

 # [August 10th, 2021 Livestream](../2021-08-10.md)
 ## Q&A: Is the S.A.M.
 Ore ever going to be useful?
 https://www.youtube.com/watch?v=7zXN4R-njHk
-This question was possibly duplicated with a more recent answer: [March 22nd, 2022 Livestream Q&A: When are we going to see something with S.A.M.
-Ore?](./yt-QPP1gPrzC9Y.md) [https://www.youtube.com/watch?v=QPP1gPrzC9Y](https://www.youtube.com/watch?v=QPP1gPrzC9Y)
+This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: What's the future of S.A.M.
+Ore?](./yt-fU0zBoXfxRE.md) [https://www.youtube.com/watch?v=fU0zBoXfxRE](https://www.youtube.com/watch?v=fU0zBoXfxRE)

 ### Topics